Parabiosis and aging

 The researchers report that blood from young animals literally makes older animals younger.

-That striking claim is made by both of two independent teams that published high-profile papers that just came out in Science and Nature Medicine.
+That striking claim is made by both of two independent teams.
+They published high-profile papers that just came out in Science and Nature Medicine.

-One of the teams, led by Lee Rubin and Amy Wagers of Harvard, has further narrowed in on one specific factor in blood that may be particularly important called growth differentiation factor 11 (GDF11), a focus of their Science report.
+One of the teams, led by Lee Rubin and Amy Wagers of Harvard, has further narrowed in on one specific factor in blood.
+It is called growth differentiation factor 11 (GDF11), a focus of their Science report.

 Science quoted Wagers as understandably very excited about this work: